 Boehm Farm (Catskills)

 Family-owned and -operated since 1903, Boehm Farm in Greene County is the perfect place to spend a fall day.
-Golden Delicious, Empire, and Macouns are some of the apple varieties available for picking.
+Golden Delicious, Empire, and Macouns are some of the apple varieties available for picking starting in September.
 If you’re looking for a certain kind, call ahead to find out which varieties are available on the day you plan to go.
 Once you’ve filled your basket with apples, head over to the pumpkin patch to select your favorite pumpkin.
 Grab a few gourds and some handmade apple cider doughnuts at the farm stand to truly get in the fall spirit.
-Pick-your-own apple prices are $1 per pound.
+Pick-your-own apple prices vary depending on the quantity and variety of apple.

 Fly Creek Cider Mill & Orchard (Central New York)